Last Updated on by Karl

-The things I had trouble with were things like an absence ideas, lack of writing skills, doubts if the audience would accept this topic, lack of perseverance, and laziness.
+What I had trouble with were things like an absence ideas, lack of writing skills, doubts if the audience would accept my topic, procrastination, and laziness.

 When I found out that short form content doesn’t make any waves, I was desperate.
 I had nothing else to do but reconstruct my brain to write long-form content.
 Frankly speaking, I had no idea why “big” content rocks.